Pradeepa-V-06/Hamming-Shannon_fano/README.md

 Calculate the average code word length, entropy, variance, redundancy, and efficiency.
 # Tools Required:
 Google Colab
+# Theory:
+Huffman Tree

+Huffman tree is a binary tree used for lossless data compression by combining symbols with the lowest probabilities repeatedly.
+It generates optimal prefix codes with minimum average code length.

+Shannon-Fano Tree

+Shannon-Fano tree is a binary tree used for source coding by dividing symbols into groups with nearly equal probabilities.
+It produces prefix codes but is less efficient than Huffman coding.
 # Program:
 ```
 import numpy as np